 Getting a New York State Driver's License

 Step One: Obtain the New York State Learner's Permit

 - Read the New York State Driver's Manual and Study Guide and study for the written exam.

 - Go to the Department of Motor Vehicles (DMV) to take the written exam.
 The DMV is

 located at 137 Margaret Street.
 Bring the following documents with you:

 - F-1 Visa (Not required for Canadian students)

 - Student ID

 - Official SUNY Plattsburgh transcripts

-- US Social Security Card* *If you do not have a US Social Security Number, you must:
+- United States Social Security Card.
+If you do not have a U.S. Social Security Number,

 - Request a letter from GEO stating that you are not eligible for a Social Security Number